damien-meere/full_stack_milestone/README.md

 The **Order** Model is one of the key models supporting the checkout application, and as such, the purchasing capability within the site.
 The Order Model is used to harness the various pieces of information required do fulfil a customers order (Delivery Information), harnessed from the User Profile (for logged in users).

 The Order model links directly to the UserProfile model (Foreign Key) and as such binds an order to a specific user profile.
-Order Model contains all the  The Order Model also details the various costs associated with an order (i.e. Delivery Cost, Order Total, Grand Total).
-These values are dependant on the associated Order Line Items (Detailed Below).
+The Order Model also details the various costs associated with an order (i.e. Delivery Cost, Order Total, Grand Total).
+These values are dependent on the associated Order Line Items (Detailed Below).
 The Stipe
-Payment ID contains the identifier that can be matched against Stripe records to ensure payment has been received before processing the customers order and arranging for the delivery of the products within the Order.
+Payment ID contains the identifier that can be matched against Stripe records to ensure payment has been received before processing the customer's order and arranging for the delivery of the products within the Order.

 *   order_number